davidtkramer/canola/README.md

 # Canola

-A Node.js library for interacting with CAN (Controller Area Network) buses.
+A Node.js library for interacting with CAN (Controller Area Network) buses via Linux SocketCAN.
 Built with TypeScript and Rust to provide 100% type safety when working with CAN messages.

 ## Features

+🚀 **High performance**: Native Node.js add-on written in Rust for non-blocking SocketCAN access

-🔒 **Type-safe messaging**: Generate TypeScript types from KCD (Kayak CAN Definition) files for compile-time validation of CAN messages
+🔒 **Type-safe messaging**: Generate types from KCD (Kayak CAN Definition) files for compile-time validation of CAN messages

 📦 **Message schema support**: Encode and decode CAN messages using KCD schemas

-🚀 **High performance**: Non-blocking SocketCAN reads/writes, written in rust

-🔄 **Broadcast messages**: Easily send messages at specified intervals with OS-level timing precision
+🔄 **Broadcast messages**: Easily send messages at specified intervals with native thread timing precision

 🎯 **Message filtering**: Kernel-level filtering of messages by ID and mask

+## Quick Start

-## Installation
+Installation

 ```bash
 npm install @canola/core